 Innovative approaches to supervision include engaging the community and having community organizations play a greater role in providing feedback and guidance to CHWs and their supervisors.
-The role that communities can play in the supervisory process differs by context and community, but can often involve community members helping to set and clarify expectations of what kinds of services the CHW will provide, agreeing on how the CHW will respond to issues within the community, and deciding how the community action cycle, wherein the community works together to identify and prioritize problems, plan and implement solutions, and evaluate progress can contribute to the creation of demand for services: "The key to the success of community empowerment was the moment when the community engaged with the problem-posing, problem-solving process and recognized that they could collectively change their circumstances."
+The role that communities can play in the supervisory process differs by context and community, but can often involve community members helping to set and clarify expectations of what kinds of services the CHW will provide, agreeing on how the CHW will respond to issues within the community, and deciding how the community can support and help the CHW by participating in the management and care process.
+A community action cycle, wherein the community works together to identify and prioritize problems, plan and implement solutions, and evaluate progress can contribute to the creation of demand for services: "The key to the success of community empowerment was the moment when the community engaged with the problem-posing, problem-solving process and recognized that they could collectively change their circumstances."
 Although this action cycle might not be considered part of traditional supervision, these inputs and support mechanisms contribute to the improved supervision of workers more generally.
-(See also Chapter XX on Relations with the Community Relation Chapter.)
+(See also Chapter 13 on community relationships.)

-Box 6.
+Box 7.
 Community supervision with public health care providers in Uganda

 A randomized field experiment on community-based monitoring and evaluating of public primary health care providers found that providers who were monitored and supported by the community tried harder to serve their clients, resulting in increased utilization and improved health outcomes for community members.
 The experiment focused on the accountability relationship between the citizen-clients, and their ability to hold providers accountable for quality service provision.
 To test whether community-based monitoring works, local NGOs facilitated village and staff meetings in which members of the community discussed the baseline status of health service delivery.
-These committees also discussed how the primary health care providers working in the ministry of health system compared to other providers, and how the public providers could improve health service provision.
+These committees also discussed how the primary health care providers working in the MOH system compared to other providers, and how the public providers could improve health service provision.
 The purpose of this open-dialogue discussion was to initiate a process of community-based monitoring that was then sustained by the community.